Skip to main content

 • "Do my blinks change when I'm on video calls?"

-Ocura's combined severity score is designed for tracking and screening, not diagnosis.
-It's most useful for:
+Ocura's recorded inputs are designed for tracking and screening, not diagnosis.
+They are most useful for:

 • Establishing a baseline (Where am I starting from?)